Donate to our GoFundMe to help us fight for our religious freedom!

 The ritual of consecration, where the use of the sacramental drink takes place, carries within itself a universal message of peace, unity and love, valid for all the peoples of the earth.
 If the Eucharistic sacrament of our religious/spiritual rituals is presumably a psychoactive drink, without prejudice, and in the light of the equity that the Law of religious practice consecrates and by a jurisprudential approach.

-Our experience tells us that the use of this sacramental drink within an appropriate spiritual context is an activity beneficial for healing, spiritual evolution, the expansion of consciousness and connecting with the divine nature of one’s soul and in turn, positive for the purposes of spiritual quest that we aim for.
+Our experience tells us that the use of this sacramental drink within an appropriate spiritual context is an activity beneficial for healing, spiritual evolution, the expansion of consciousness and connecting with the divine nature of ones soul and in turn, positive for the purposes of spiritual quest that we aim for.

-OTHER SACRED SACRAMENTS
+B. OTHER SACRED SACRAMENTS

 AGUA DE FLORIDA